 The one thing that most rug tutorials don’t tell you is how wide to cut your strips for braiding, so I’ll tell you how I cut them: my hand’s width.
 Yes, that’s how I measured while watching TV and braiding, braiding, braiding.
 Each of my braids used 6 strips.
-I started with three and then attached 3 more using the round rug joining technique technique.
+I started with three and then attached 3 more by weaving them in.

 I sewed them all to my base fabric with long stitches on my Juki.
 Can you believe it sewed through all those layers with no problem at all?
 Like butter!
 You can read my review of my new Juki 2010Q here.
 If you don’t think your machine could handle this, you could use glue like Pamela or zig-zag stitch without the base like Vanessa.
 Of course I used a heavy needle – 16/100.